syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 The following code example explains how to add image hyperlink.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Creates a new Word document
+WordDocument document = new WordDocument();
+//Adds new section to the document
+IWSection section = document.AddSection();
+//Adds new paragraph to the section
+IWParagraph paragraph = section.AddParagraph();
+paragraph.AppendText("Image Hyperlink");
+paragraph = section.AddParagraph();
+//Creates a new image instance and load image
+WPicture picture = new WPicture(document);
+FileStream imageStream = new FileStream(@"Mountain-200.jpg", FileMode.Open, FileAccess.ReadWrite);
+picture.LoadImage(imageStream);
+//Appends new image hyperlink to the paragraph paragraph.AppendHyperlink("http://www.syncfusion.com", picture, HyperlinkType.WebLink);
+//Saves the Word document to MemoryStream.
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the Word document.
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Creates a new Word document